massoudo/unix/sapstart/README.md

 ## **sapstart.sh**
 Start and stop SAP instances following a dependency order.
 Works on SAP NW and HANA DB.
-Useful for using with unix/linux *init*.
+Useful for using with unix/linux *init.d*.

 Usage:    `sapstart.sh start|stop|status`